MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 ## Add App Center Push to your app

-Please follow the [Get started](~/sdk/getting-started/uwp.md) section if you haven't set up and started the SDK in your application.
+Follow the [Get started](~/sdk/getting-started/uwp.md) section if you haven't set up and started the SDK in your application.

 ### 1. Add the App Center Push package